Note: Please be patient with these early chapters; I was very young when I started!

 o ― ― ― ― ― » Vίσιετ « ― ― ― ― ― o

 Aerith's Gainsborough's office was only slightly less neat and ordered than the woman who worked in it.
-The room (with its pale green walls) was decorated by flowering plants in a plethora of pots and hanging fixtures.
-They were a brilliant splash of color and scent that seemed to walk hand-in-hand with Aerith's delicate sweetness.
+The room was decorated by flowering plants in a plethora of pots and hanging fixtures.
+They were a brilliant splash of color and scent that seemed to walk hand-in-hand with Aerith's sweetness.
 Sometimes in the spring the cacophony of flower pollens got to Ienzo's sensitive nose, and he spent their daily private appointments sniffling and irritable.

 But Ienzo would not get to read today, it seemed.
 The doctor had her neat notepad out, a pencil tucked behind her ear, and a curious, intrigued expression on her face.
 Shifting in his customary chair, a cushy pale-salmon confection (and the only free seat in the room), Ienzo resisted the urge to sigh.
 He reached across the empty space to pull the silver Collision Cradle toy off her desk.
 The tiny silver marbles fluttered wildly for a moment before he stilled them, pulling back the first sphere in the chain.
 It swung in a pendulum arc, descending to the strike the next in the line.
 In less than a second, the last marble in the chain absorbed the kinetic energy and flew upward, arcing back down to start the entire circle over again.